krish007code/WEEK3-HOMEWORK/README.md

 **Task**: Is the statement about clustering best practices true or false?

 **Answer**: `False`

-*(Note: The specific statement wasn't provided in the original homework.
-Typical false statements include "clustering always improves performance" or "you should cluster on high-cardinality columns first.")*

 ---

 ### Question 9: Understanding Table Scans